 I have come that they may have life, and that they may have it more abundantly.
 John 10:10

 As you know, I really enjoy traveling.
 Seeing other parts of the world is fun.
-Experiencing other cultures is eye opening.
+Experiencing other cultures is eye-opening.
 Many of life’s greatest lessons I have learned while traveling.
 Spring Break is next week, so I was thinking about our trip last year to a luxury resort in Cancun Mexico.
-My parents were nice enough to let us borrow their time share points to enjoy a week off in paradise.
+My parents were nice enough to let us borrow their timeshare points to enjoy a week off in paradise.

-I hope that you noticed a few things during the trip.
+I bet that you noticed a few things during the trip.
 First – it is rewarding to take a week off and relax.
 The place we stayed was awesome.
 We had great weather, and a chance to truly relax.
 It is important to take time off and enjoy life.
 Second – you saw first hand another culture that is much different than ours.
 Mexicans speak a different language, eat different foods, and take a different approach to work.
 I was impressed with how hard everyone at the resort worked, and how diligent they were in making sure that we had what we needed during our stay.
 Lastly, you witnessed first hand the art of haggling.
 Some items you buy do not really have a set price.
-Instead you will have to negotiate the cost with the seller – it is expected.
+Instead, you will have to negotiate the cost with the seller – it is expected.
 I do not pretend to be an expert in haggling, but understand that I will not pay more for something than what I think it is worth.

 I hope you learned these lessons and more during our trip.
 We have several trips coming up soon.
 Riley – we are going away again this year for Spring Break.
 I am looking forward to relaxing in the sun, especially with our recent crazy weather.
 Gavin – I am taking you to New York City for the first time.
 You will get a chance to see one of the greatest cities in the world.
 Of course, we have exciting summer vacation trip plans as we visit a new part of Europe.
 We will see and learn a lot.
-Great adventure is ahead for us.
+A great adventure is ahead for us.

 So I just sit right here and have another beer in Mexico.
 Do my best to waste another day